Becoming (book): Book sales

-Total book sales, including hardcover, audio and e-books editions, sold around 725,000 copies in the United States and Canada during its first day, making it the second best-selling debut for any book in 2018.
+Total book sales, including hardcover, audio, and e-book editions, sold around 725,000 copies in the United States and Canada during its first day, making it the second best-selling debut for any book in 2018.
 Bob Woodward's Fear: Trump in the White House holds the record after selling around 900,000 copies during its first day.
 However, Barnes and Noble reported that Becoming surpassed Fear in first-week sales and had more first-week sales of any adult book since Go Set a Watchman in 2015.
 The book sold 1.4 million copies in its first week.
 After 15 days, the book became the best-selling book in the US for the year 2018.

 By March 26, 2019, Becoming had sold 10 million copies.
-According to The New York Times, as of November 2020 the book has "sold 14 million copies worldwide, including more than 8 million in the U.S. and Canada".
+According to The New York Times, as of November 2020, the book has "sold 14 million copies worldwide, including more than 8 million in the U.S. and Canada".

 Reception

-The review aggregator website Book Marks reported that 18% of critics gave the book a "rave" review, while 73% of the critics expressed "positive" impressions, based on a sample of 22 reviews.
 It was an Oprah's Book Club 2.0 selection.

 The book was given over 42,000 ratings and over 41,000 reviews on Goodreads and received 4.55 out of 5 stars.
 Hannah Giogris, a writer from The Atlantic, used the words "refreshing" and "striking" to describe the book.

 In 2020, the audiobook edition won the Grammy Award for Best Spoken Word Album and was named one of the top ten Amazing Audiobooks for Young Adults by the American Library Association.

 Soundtrack

-American musician Questlove curated a soundtrack for the book, called The Michelle Obama Musiaqualogy.
+American musician Questlove curated a soundtrack for the book called The Michelle Obama Musiaqualogy.

 Tour

 In November 2018, Michelle Obama went on a national book tour conducted in arenas, often to sold-out crowds starting in Chicago at the United Center.
-Obama previewed the book and tour on Chicago's Windy City Live daytime television show at her alma mater Whitney M. Young Magnet High School on Chicago's Near West Side.
+Obama previewed the book and tour on Chicago's Windy City Live daytime television show at her alma mater, Whitney M. Young Magnet High School on Chicago's Near West Side.

-The initial tour included 12 venues in 10 cities, but expanded with its popularity; as of February 2019, another 21 cities had been added, including six in Europe and four in Canada.
+The initial tour included 12 venues in 10 cities but expanded with its popularity; as of February 2019, another 21 cities had been added, including six in Europe and four in Canada.

 Film

 In May 2020, a documentary film based on the book was released on Netflix, following Obama through her book tour.
-The documentary features footage of Obama's travels behind-the-scenes of the tour and clips of her interviews onstage with moderators including Oprah Winfrey and Stephen Colbert.
+The documentary features footage of Obama's travels behind-the-scenes of the tour and clips of her interviews onstage with moderators, including Oprah Winfrey and Stephen Colbert.